Read in: IT ๐ฎ๐น EN ๐บ๐ธ

 Pin 5, top left: +12V

-Using crocodiles, I connected these conductors to the power supply connector of an Amiga 600.
+Through crocodiles, I connected these conductors to the connector of the power supply of an Amiga 600.

-To insert the crocodiles into the power connector, I found quite a few problems!
-In the video, you can see a bit of despair!
+To insert the crocodiles in the power connector, I found many problems!
+In the video, you can see some despair!

 Deepening: Ohm's Laws

-The two Ohm's laws deserve further study, because, in the video, I mention them.
-To power the computer I used some slightly thin cables.
-Had I had to make a definitive cable, I would have opted for thicker cables.
+The two laws of Ohm deserve an in -depth analysis, as, in the video, I mention it.
+To power the computer I used some thin cables.
+I had to make a definitive cable, I would have opted for thick cables.

 Ohm's second law states that the resistance of a cable is directly proportional to its length and inversely proportional to its cross-section.
 So, if I have a very thin cable, the resistance of this cable tends to increase.
 If the resistance increases, by Ohm's first law, the voltage drop on this cable also increases.

-In practice, for example, 5 V start from the power supply and 4.5 V arrive at the computer...
+In practice, for example, 5 V start from the power supply 4.5 V on the computer ...

 Through a shorter length of the cables, due to Ohm's second Law, we tend to reduce this resistance, so the voltage drop will tend to reduce (first Ohm's Law).

-By shortening the cables, for example, if 5 V start from the power supply, 4.9 V comes to the computer.
-In short, we try to compensate for the smaller section of the cable with a shorter length of the same.
+By shortening the cables, for example, if 5 V start from the power supply, 4.9 to the computer arrive.
+In short, we try to compensate for the lower section of the cable with a lower length of the same.

 Testing your Philips VG 8010 MSX computer

-Among the various misfortunes I encountered, trying to try this computer, I also happened to have forgotten the RF cable in the office...
-I also had to use cables and crocodiles to connect the computer to the monitor!
+Among the various bad luck I found, trying to try this computer, I also happened to have forgotten the RF cable in the office ...
+I had to use cables and crocodiles also to connect the computer to the monitor!

-Obviously, this interim solution tends to significantly lower the quality of the image on the screen, because the cables are not shielded and receive a lot of interference.
+Obviously, this provisional solution tends to significantly lower the quality of the image on the video, because the cables are not shielded and receive several interference.

 Anyway, despite all these difficulties, I managed to boot the back computer and try all the keys on the keyboard.
 Works!